kimfucious/sakura/README.md

 # Kimfucious Bootstrap Jekyll (kbj)

 > For a live demo of this template, go [here](https://kbj.abts.io)
+> The git repository for this theme can be found [here](https://github.com/kimfucious/kbj)

-I cobbled together this template because I could never find a template that did/had exactly what I wanted and didn't have a bunch of stuff that I didn't want.
+I cobbled together this Jekyll template because I could never find a template that did/had exactly what I wanted and didn't have a bunch of stuff that I didn't want.
 I also have strived to keep things as simple as possible, while documenting as best I can, with the right amount of detail, so that anyone can use this template without too much tinkering yet allowing tinkering so that others can make it their own template if so desired.

 ## Features